Amazon will fight the awarding of the Pentagon’s $10 billion JEDI contract to Microsoft

 Last month the Pentagon awarded a $10 billion cloud-computing contract to Microsoft after months of three of the largest cloud-computing players companies vying for the contract.
-JEDI stands for Joint Enterprise Defense Infrastructure and is one of the initiatives the U.S. Government is taking to modernize its critical computer infrastructure.
+JEDI stands for Joint Enterprise Defense Infrastructure and is one of the initiatives the U.S. government is taking to modernize its critical computer infrastructure.

 So why did Microsoft win out over Amazon?
 That’s exactly what Amazon wants to know.
 In a statement to MarketWatch, an Amazon spokesman said:

 AWS is uniquely experienced and qualified to provide the critical technology the U.S. military needs, and remains committed to supporting the DoD’s modernization efforts.
 We also believe it’s critical for our country that the government and its elected leaders administer procurements objectively and in a manner that is free from political influence.
-Numerous aspects of the JEDI evaluation process contained clear deficiencies, errors, and unmistakable bias — and it’s important that these matters be examined and rectified.
+Numerous aspects of the JEDI evaluation process contained clear deficiencies, errors, and unmistakable bias—and it’s important that these matters be examined and rectified.

 In July, months before a winning contractor was announced, President Trump had ordered a review of the JEDI contract.
 Trump has had a long-running beef with Amazon owner Jeff Bezos, who also owns the Washington Post, which is a frequent Trump critic.